IBM/DataStage/RemoteEngine/kubernetes/README.md

 # Specify the absolute location of the custom CA store for the specified proxy - if it is using a self signed certificate.
 # cacert_location=<cacert-location>

 # Specify your custom container registry to pull images from if you are image mirroring using a private registry.
-If using this option, you must set USE_DIGESTS as well.
+If using this option, you must set USE_DIGESTS as well for IBM Cloud.
 # CUSTOM_DOCKER_REGISTRY=<docker-registry>

 # Custom operator registry suffix to use for the remote engine to pull ds-operator images from if using a custom container registry.
 Defaults to 'cpopen'.